pierre-rouleau/pel/README.rst

   compilation controlled by GNU Make script which also performs **specialized linting**, ERT-based **unit testing**.

-  - All executed on GitHub CI on several supported Emacs versions on Linux and macOS environments (see `PEL's GitHub workflow build YAML file`_).
+  - All are executed on GitHub CI on several supported Emacs versions on Linux and macOS environments (see `PEL's GitHub workflow build YAML file`_).
   - Builds and test pass only when no error and no warning is detected.
   - PEL has a growing suite of ERT-based test code.